-By applying the method to idealized test cases, we show that using triangles instead of quadrangles induces an increase of about 10 % of the opening and closing error, whereas our smoothing method reduces the opening and closing error by at least a factor of 3 in any of the test-cases presented here.
-The sensitivity to the value of the threshold used to detect deformation features is analyzed with a quality index and the efficiency of our method is assessed using a metric based on a spatial scaling analysis and comparison between the unfiltered and filtered deformation fields.
+By applying the method to simple test cases and to real data, optimal values for the method parameters are proposed.
+The idealized test cases, we show that using triangles instead of quadrangles induces an increase of about 10 % of the opening and closing error, whereas our smoothing method reduces the opening and closing error by at least a factor of 3 in any of the test-cases presented here.
+The sensitivity to the value of the threshold used to detect deformation features is analyzed with a quality index and the efficiency of our method is assessed using a metric based on a spatial scaling analysis and comparison between the unfiltered deformation fields.

 The proposed method is used to produce a new deformation dataset called RGPS Image Pair Product.
-Compared to the RGPS deformation dataset, the RGPS Image Pair dataset does not exhibit unrealistic large values caused by badly shaped cells.
+Compared to the RGPS deformation dataset, the RGPS Image Pair dataset does not exhibit unrealistic large values caused by badly shaped cellsor inconsistent updates of the cell node position.
 Moreover, our method drastically reduces the artificial noise arising along dynamic discontinuities.